natalia-maler/CUDA-Image-Processing-Benchmark/README.md

 The goal of the project is to demonstrate parallel image processing using CUDA and analyze performance scaling for different image sizes.

 Technologies: Python, CUDA, Numba, NumPy, Matplotlib, OpenCV

+GPU benchmarks were performed using the GPU environment available in Google Colab.

 ## Features
 - CPU implementations using Numba JIT